How to Become a Certified Occupational Therapy Assistant

-Discover everything you’ll need to know to enter a popular career field.
+Discover everything you’ll need to know to enter the popular occupational therapy assistant career field.

 Occupational therapy assistants play a vital role in helping patients heal.
 Working under the supervision of an occupational therapist will also provide you with experience to determine if you want to advance your career.
 Here’s a look at both professions.